 Low-value cargo is usually carried in bulk, while high-value cargo tends to be carried by air transport because transport time is more important than transport cost (high value to weight ratio).
 The cargo value is a factor with intermediate value cargo the most suitable to be carried by intermodal transport.
 Intermodal transport is more suitable when the frequency of shipments is continuous and stable.
 Under such circumstances, transport assets can be allocated as continuous services over stable routes.

 When the above conditions are satisfied, the application of intermodal transport can lead to a set of outcomes.
 Intermodal transport is expected to reduce total transportation costs, mostly because of the benefits of economies of scale over transport markets that were previously less prone to their application.
 A modal shift is also expected, particularly towards higher capacity and efficiency modes, such as rail or barges.
 Each mode tends to be used for the conditions for which it is the most suitable, with distance being a key factor.

 Intermodalism requires the consolidation and deconsolidation of load units into large batches (also called composition and decomposition), such as intermodal trains.
 This takes place at intermodal terminals, which become the points of convergence and divergence of freight flows.
-It also possible to have a higher load factor, with more full truckload transport as well as a higher level of asset utilization.
-Changing the network structure of freight transportation with intermodalism usually results in less empty backhauls for vehicles.
+It is also possible to have a higher load factor, with more full truckload transport as well as a higher level of asset utilization.
+Changing the network structure of freight transportation with intermodalism usually results in fewer empty backhauls for vehicles.